tielenaar/assessment/README.md

 ## Frontend
 ### Requirements
-- Create an Angular application which will
+- Create a web application which will
+ - Using a framework such as Angular is preferred, but not required
  - Display a list of the devices retrieved from the JSON API, visualizing the three properties
  - Add a search box which will filter devices by a search value
  - Add a button for each device list entry which will toggle the `shipped` state of that device